 Monty’s Answer: Most buyers today start on the Internet.
 Here is a link to an article about the home search process published by The National Association of Realtors (NAR).
-Here is an article from the New York Times that advises skepticism about surveys from 1993.
+Here is an article from the World Economic Forum that advises skepticism about surveys from 1993.
 Since the publishing of this article, we have seen the advent of fake news, native advertising, and biased survey questions designed to influence opinions.
 This statement is not to imply that the NAR survey is not accurate, but only that a reader should understand a trade organization wrote the NAR article above.

 Alternatives to internet shopping

 - Homebuyers find houses when they drive by it or see the yard sign first.

 - Homebuyers contact an agent before they even start looking.

 - Homebuyers learn of a home “for sale” through a relative, a co-worker, friend, or neighbor.

 - Homebuyers specifically look for owners selling their homes themselves.